learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 Any deployments and configurations to the _prod_ cluster can be done through automated processes, such as a CI/CD pipeline.

-This would greatly increase the reliability of the _prod_ environment, because the risk of human error in the _prod_ cluster is minimised.
+This would greatly increase the reliability of the _prod_ environment because the risk of human error in the _prod_ cluster is minimised.

 _In general, having a separate cluster for each environment gives you a great way to protect your most critical applications from human mistakes._